cmdcnd/learn/docs/Training/linux.md

 * This intro course into programming and running things on Linux is free of charge.
 The course aims to bring the reader from a novice to an intermediate professional – with focus on how to deploy .Net services on Linux and in Chapter 4, on Kubernetes.
 [Linux Intro Course](https://github.com/haf/linux-intro-course)
+* An evolving how-to guide for securing a Linux server that, hopefully, also teaches you a little about security and why it matters.
 [Securing a Linux Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server)